 The stimulus visualization displays a simple still image.
 It is mostly used as a backdrop for scan path and heat map visualizations.
-The stimulus visualization can display either simple images, or a single frame of a video, if the selected data has a video as an associated stimulus.
-The stimulus visualization requires that a video stimulus is associated to the data (See Project Manager).
+The stimulus visualization can display either simple images, or a single frame of a video, if the selected data has a video as an associated media file.